 “Throughout December and January, health care workers come to work in the dark and they go home in the dark,” conveys Peters.
 “It's really nice to have the lights shining brightly, to give them a bit of a lift as they leave or arrive.”

 Peters adds that others have sponsored their trees early to request a specific location, and this has added to the great response the Bethesda Foundation has already seen to their Gifts of Light fundraising campaign this year.

 “There's always a project we need to raise money for,” shares Peters.
 “In the past, we’ve built a Cancer Care Centre, Crisis Stabilization Unit, and Primary Care Centre.
-We’ve raised money for a new Emergency Dept. and to refurbish the Healing Garden at the hospital.
-Recently we raised the funds needed for the community contribution required for the Rest Haven expansion.
-Money raised always goes toward healthcare projects here in our community.”
+Now for the last few years we’ve been working on raising the community contribution required for the Rest Haven expansion.
+Money raised always goes toward health care projects here in our community.”

-Bethesda Foundation invites everyone to join us at our tree lighting ceremony, which will be happening on the hospital grounds in Steinbach on Sunday, December 3rd, from 4:00 to 6:00 p.m.
+After a two-year hiatus, the Bethesda Foundation is excited to bring back the full tree lighting ceremony, which will be happening on the hospital grounds in Steinbach on Sunday December 4th, from 4:00 to 6:00 pm.

-While sponsorships and donations are accepted by the Bethesda Foundation at all times, ideally sponsorships will be sent in well before the tree lighting on December 3rd, so that signs can be ordered and set up, so the community can see them at the ceremony.
+While sponsorships and donations are accepted by the Bethesda Foundation at all times, ideally sponsorships will be sent in well before the tree lighting on December 4th, so signs can be ordered and set up and the community can see them at the ceremony.